40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 On the FortiGate there is a plethora of troubleshooting tools available.
 More can be found [here](https://docs2.fortinet.com/document/fortigate/6.4.3/administration-guide/244292/troubleshooting).

-For your deployment in Azure there are some specific
+For your deployment in Azure there are some specific items to be aware of:

 - Accelerated Networking: This enables direct connection from the VM to the backend ethernet hardware on the hypervisor and enables much better throughput.
   - On the FortiGate you can retrieve the network interface configuration.
-The SR-IOV pseudo interace should only be available when accelerated networking is activated.
+The SR-IOV pseudo interface should only be available when accelerated networking is activated.
 On the driver side the driver called 'hv_netvsc' needs to be active.
 If the speed lists 40000full or 50000full the accelerated networking driver is active.
 The FortiOS GUI does not display the virtual interface.
   - On the Azure Portal it can be verified on the network interface properties pane.
 Alternatively this information can be requested via the Azure CLI.

 ```text